Domains and AsymptotesDetermine the domain of each function in Ex... | Channels for Pearson+

 Limits and Asymptotes

-Limits help determine the behavior of a function as it approaches a particular point or infinity.
-Vertical asymptotes occur where the function approaches infinity, typically where the denominator is zero.
-Horizontal asymptotes describe the function's behavior as x approaches infinity.
-For y = 2x / (x² − 1), vertical asymptotes are at x = ±1, and the horizontal asymptote is y = 0, as the degree of the denominator is greater than the numerator.
+Limits help determine the behavior of a function as the input approaches a particular value, which is crucial for identifying asymptotes.
+Vertical asymptotes occur where the function becomes undefined, often where the denominator is zero.
+Horizontal or oblique asymptotes are found by evaluating the limit of the function as x approaches infinity or negative infinity.

 Recommended video: